AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 2. **Fine-tuning:** After pre-training, BERT is fine-tuned on specific tasks using labeled data.
 The pre-trained model is adapted to the target task by adding task-specific layers and training the entire model with a smaller learning rate.
 This process allows BERT to transfer the knowledge gained from the pre-training phase to the target task effectively.

-    - **BERT Tokenization:** Handling Subwords with WordPiece to handle out-of-vocabulary words and improve generalization.
-WordPiece breaks down words into smaller subword units, allowing BERT to represent rare and unseen words more effectively.

 ### GPT: Generative Pre-trained Transformers
 <p class="referenceBoxes type3"><img src="https://andrewaltimit.github.io/Documentation/images/file-pdf-fill.svg" class="icon"><a href="https://arxiv.org/pdf/2005.14165.pdf"> Paper: <b><i>GPT-3: Language Models are Few-Shot Learners</i></b></a></p>